Debit cards vs Credit cards

 Once you’ve read up on what a debit card is and considered all the fees and features it comes with, the next question on your mind might be, but is it as good as a credit card?
 Is it better?

 Well, to help you answer that question, we’ve compared the two in some of the major areas that matter.
-Check out how they stack up:

 The main thing that sets a debit card apart from its credit card cousins, is that a debit card gives you access to your own money, while a credit card lets you borrow money - essentially like an easily accessible personal loan.